xStarbound/xStarbound/doc/lua/lua.md

 - `socket` library

 Additionally, see `require` above, since it's not available in some scripts regardless of whether `"safeScripts"` is enabled.

+Note that Pluto's `dumpvar` and `exportvar` are always available on xStarbound regardless of `"safeScripts"` status.
+Consider using `dumpvar` or `exportvar` instead of `sb.print` for script debugging.

 ### Debugging with `"safeScripts"` enabled